 1 in 4 people experience mental health issues each year

 Mental illness is the second-largest source of burden of disease in England.
 Mental illnesses are more common, long-lasting and impactful than other health conditions.
-But approximately only 1 in 8 adults with a mental health problem are currently getting any kind of treatment.
+But approximately only 1 in 8 adults who need help are currently getting any kind of treatment.

 You are more likely to come across someone having suicidal thoughts than someone having a heart attack.